Travel Budget Guide

 Withdraw Cash Wisely

-Use ATMs at banks (not standalone machines) to avoid high fees.
-Withdraw larger amounts less frequently.
-Banco Industrial has good rates and wide availability.
+Use bank ATMs to avoid fees.
+Withdraw larger amounts less often.
+Banco Industrial recommended.

 Stay Longer in One Place